 It was initially conceived by Twitter staff to promote code reuse, interface consistency, and responsive web designs that adapt fluidly to the device and available canvas space.

 It is supported by the main browsers like Chrome, Firefox, Opera, Internet Explorer and Safari and is completely integrated with jQuery.

+References